-Scott Horsley, writer for National Public Radio’s “It’s All Politics,” recently interviewed Program on Negotiation faculty to discuss the negotiation strategies, and their pitfalls, currently being used by congressional Republicans and US President Barack Obama in the government shutdown negotiations.
+Scott Horsley, writer for National Public Radio’s “It’s All Politics,” interviewed Program on Negotiation faculty to discuss the negotiation strategies, and their pitfalls, that were used by congressional Republicans and US President Barack Obama in the government shutdown negotiations.

-Author of Bargaining With The Devil: When To Negotiate, When To Fight, Robert Mnookin advocates for Barack Obama to take a strong position at the bargaining table, but notes the risks:
+Author of Bargaining With The Devil: When To Negotiate, When To Fight, Robert Mnookin advocated for Barack Obama to take a strong position at the bargaining table, but noted the risks:

 “Perhaps if he simply hangs tough, a week and a half from now, the Republicans will cave and he won’t have to do anything.
 But if it doesn’t happen, the consequences for all of us, for the American economy, are very, very serious.”

-Joining Robert Mnookin are Program on Negotiation co-founders William Ury and Bruce Patton, both of whom co-authored the foundational work Getting to Yes with fellow co-founder of the Program on Negotiation Roger Fisher.
+Joining Robert Mnookin were Program on Negotiation co-founders William Ury and Bruce Patton, both of whom co-authored the foundational integrative negotiations work Getting to Yes with fellow co-founder of the Program on Negotiation Roger Fisher.

-William Ury emphasizes the importance of keeping the lines of communication between the two parties open, saying:
+William Ury emphasizes the importance of keeping the lines of communication open when dealing with difficult people and problems, saying: